chaoge525/soafee_demo/documentation/quickstart.rst

    Cmd> USB_ON

-5. Mount the N1SDP's internal microSD card over the DBG USB connection to your Build Host PC and copy the required files.
+5. Mount the N1SDP's internal microSD card over the DBG USB connection to the Build Host PC and copy the required files.

-The microSD card is visible on your Build Host PC as a disk device after issuing the ``USB_ON`` command in the MCC console, as performed in the previous step.
+The microSD card is visible on the Build Host PC as a disk device after issuing the ``USB_ON`` command in the MCC console, as performed in the previous step.
 This can be found using the ``lsblk`` command: